 - Evidence of prior experience, if required for the job, and

-In the Unskilled Worker Subcategory (EW-3)
+Documents Needed in the Unskilled Worker Subcategory (EW-3)

 If the employee is seeking a green card as an unskilled worker, the I-140 petition must include: